Fri Sept 25th, 2020, 0600-1630

 Spruce Ledge Camp to Waterman Brook, SOBO LT mile 54.7

 24.0 miles, 7200 gain, 6500 loss

-Laraway mountain comes and goes (including a nice overlook to the south) and so does 10 am.
-And the winning number is…almost 11 miles hiked!
-At this pace, I’ll have done more miles by noon than I did all day yesterday.
-I descend to a valley where the trail rambles gently over some hills, through a few meadows, across roads and past a very nice shelter with skylights.
+I began to think I might even be able to make 10 miles by 10 am…my rock-steady goal for fast hiking.
+It took me until 2 pm to go 10 miles the day before, but today was a new day.
+I took off for another climb, feeling charged.
+Laraway mountain came and went (including a nice overlook to the south) and so did 10 am.
+And the winning number was…almost 11 miles hiked!
+At this pace, I’d have more miles hiked by noon than I managed in total the day before.
+I descended to a small valley where the trail rambled gently over some hills, through a few meadows, across roads and past a very nice shelter with skylights.

 I finally took my lunch break at a stream, 16.5 miles into the day.
 I was so relieved to get all the miles in early, I could just take it easy the rest of the day.
 I came down into a big valley, with a nice overlook above the Lamoille River.
 We crossed the river on a pedestrian suspension bridge and continue for a mile through fields and along a cruisey bike path…all so relaxing and such a joy to walk!

 We turned onto a country road where there was a small farm stand offering fresh and pickled veggies.
 The sign read “pay what you think it’s worth.”
 I put a $5 spot in the can and snagged a small jar of dill pickles.
 They were so good, I ate them all, leaving the jar to be re-used.
 I also grabbed some cherry tomatoes to add to my couscous dinner.
 I wish there were more of these self-service healthy-food stands on trails I’ve thru-hiked!
 I hadn’t really enjoyed such a find since New Zealand.
 Way to go Vermont!